open-wa/wa-avd-docker/README.md

 Using `emulator` throws an error described somewhere on SO... can't recall where, anyway the fix is to call from directory directly.

+**NOTE**

+At the moment the Docker entrypoint CMD/Supervisord isn't configuring the AVD.
+For now, to do it manually, run:

+`/app/entrypoint.sh`

+`/app/start-avd.sh`

+Please feel welcome to submit a pull-request to fix it!

 ## Further Development

 I'd like to stream a VNC feed via the `v4l2loopback` kernel module into the Android AVD...
 WIP.
 This would allow one to scan WhatsApp web barcodes remotely.